 sudo pacman -Syyu

-Note it is advised to run terminal commands now and then, even if you have set up auto-updates or notifications updates using GUI methods.
+It is advised to run terminal commands occasionally, even if you have set up auto-updates or notifications updates using GUI methods.
 This will ensure your system is receiving those updates.

 How to Remove (Uninstall) Pinta